juju/docs/src/en/commands.md

    _-n  (= 0)_

-   number of controllers to make available
+   Number of controllers to make available

    _-o, --output (= "")_